 Whether you prefer the scenery at the beach or in the mountains, consider renting a vacation home for your next bit of time off.
 You trade in life at your current home for a new temporary home away from home.
 Websites to search and book vacation homes and “holiday lets” are plentiful.
 Popular choices include HomeAway.com and VRBO plus HolidayLettings for European destinations.
 Some are managed properties in vacation-friendly communities.
 Others are individually owned so you deal directly with the owner.
 This type of vacation is a cinch to plan.

-You also have upstart Airbnb as an incredible source for part-time vacation homes around the globe.
+Of course there’s Airbnb as an incredible source for part-time vacation homes around the globe.
 Their inventory runs the gamut from empty rooms to apartments to entire homes that people rent out when they go away.
-These rentals are often lived in, but have more character than furnished time-shares.
+These rentals are sometimes lived in (or you are renting a room), but have more character than furnished time-shares.

 Renting someone’s actual home is like moving into a new town without all the heavy lifting.
 You’ll appreciate the fully stocked kitchen to save money by cooking at home.
 Owners are happy to share with you their favorite places to eat, stroll, and be entertained.
 You may even make friends with the neighbors.